Staying up to date with the latest digital tools for academic research is an important part of any researcher’s workflow from any domain.

 #4 Connected Papers

-The Connected Papers tool is a free an easy to understand smart tool.
+The Connected Papers tool is a free and easy-to-understand smart tool.
 This citations mapping tool lets you search the relevant and credible resources.

 After a long beta version, the founders have released the Connected Papers software to the public.